BlieNuckel/kronoxToGCalendar/README.md

 ## Only a few days of schedule gets transferred to Google Calendar

 This issue may be a result of the kronox link inserted.
 Due to kronox' databases, there seem to be multiple ways to access them.
 To find a link that should work as intended go to [kronoX](https://kronox.hkr.se/) and search for your course code's schedule.
 Make sure the dates are left as starting today and going ahead 6 months.

+# Cloud Service

+If you wish to have the script running automatically without it running locally on your computer, I can recommend [Heroku](https://www.heroku.com/) as a free solution.

+Be aware that setting this up requires knowledge of what you're doing and so it may break the script if done incorrectly, as the .exe and .zip files released don't work with Herokus services directly.